-Given its gorgeous color, this Blackberry Herb Cocktail from Bradford Greenhouses would have been perfect for New Year’s!
+Given its gorgeous color, this Blackberry Herb Cocktail would have been perfect for New Year’s!
 Alas, Valentine’s Day is coming next month so I’ll try it in February.
 (Who am I kidding?
 I’ll probably just invite some friends over this weekend and make it then!)
 You’ll want:

 - 2 cups fresh blackberries

 - 1 ½ TB finely chopped fresh rosemary

 - Fresh rosemary sprigs and blackberries for garnish

 Simmer blackberries, sugar, water, and rosemary in a small heavy saucepan, uncovered, stirring occasionally until thickened and reduced by two-thirds, about 20 minutes.
 Strain liquid and discard solids.
 Chill syrup covered until cold.
 Divide Prosecco among 6 flutes, then pour 1 ½ teaspoons of syrup into each.
 Garnish with rosemary and fresh berries.

 You don’t need to think of vegetables as a side dish all of the time, especially in winter when you can use hearty root vegetables like beets, parsnips, carrots, and turnips in a tarte or stew.
 Root vegetables mature quickly.
 Typically planted in spring and fall, root vegetables are usually harvestable 4-weeks after putting them in the ground.
 Score!

 Zucchini For Dessert!